YafangTan/bart-train-schedule/readMe.txt

 	Users pick a station, the real-time arrivals/departures appear on the page.
 	Also, the route is drawn in a google map and users can click on the map marker of a station & see real-time departure times pop-up on the map.
+	By default, route #1 is displayed in the Google map on first page load.
 	The bart.sql file has all the tables pre-filled with data from the BART API.

 Languages: